Daniel4lm/Laptops-Web-Shop-Next.js/README.md

 Then, open [http://localhost:3000](http://localhost:3000) with your browser and navigate to my shop.

-The wholeproject structure is as follows:
+ :mag: The wholeproject structure is as follows:
 ```
   [+] laptops
    |